 Oversized balustrades, a gentle winder design and a deep navy steel structure mean this staircase packs a punch.

-Plus, freestanding, colourful storage below with a DIY peg board creates a a handy place to kick off coats before heading upstairs.
+Plus, freestanding, colourful under stair storage below with a DIY peg board creates a a handy place to kick off coats before heading upstairs.

 Get the latest news, reviews and product advice straight to your inbox.